Frogfish: Range

-Features
+Description

 Frogfishes have a stocky appearance, atypical of fish.
 Ranging from 2.5–38 cm long, their plump, high-backed, unstreamlined body is scaleless and bare, often covered with bumpy, bifurcated spinules.
 Their short bodies have between 18 and 23 vertebrae and their mouths are upward-pointed with palatal teeth.
 They are often brightly coloured, white, yellow, red, green, or black or spotted in several colours to blend in with their coral surroundings.
 Coloration can also vary within one species, making it difficult to differentiate between them.

+Antennarioidei fishes are characterised by the first dorsal fin being made up of three separate spines on the head, the first being the illicium with the second sometimes being short, although this spine is not ever embedded within the skin.
+The pterygiophores of the first dorsal spine and the third dorsal spine have highly compressed dorsal expansions.
+The interhyal has a central backwards directed process that touches the preoperculum.